 When an email is sent to an enabled email address that forwards to your inbound Halp email address, it will create a ticket based on your ticket routing recipes.
 If you don't have a recipe set up, it will go to your default triage channel.
 You can tell tickets created from email apart from tickets created in Slack & MS Teams by the 'Created via email' message under the ticket number.

-The end-user will receive an email back with your auto response.
-The message can be customized from your Settings > Email page in the web.
+The end-user will receive an email back with your auto-response.
+The message can be customized from your Settings > Email page on the web.
 If the email of the user matches a Slack or MS Teams user in your workspace, it will also create a requester ticket in a direct message between that user and the Halp bot in Slack & MS Teams.
 You can also disable auto-responses by checking the box below the initial response box if you don't want users to be notified when tickets are created.

 You can respond to the ticket in Slack/MS teams or from the web as you normally would, messages on the ticket will send as email replies and attachments will sync between the two.
 Sending attachments is currently not supported in the web or MS Teams.
 Here's an example: